 March to April

 This is one of the best times of the season to hike in the Everest Base Camp.
-The weather is very favourable this month.
+The weather is very favorable this month.
 Stunning views of the Himalaya ranges and glaciers will be seen.
 March being the beginning of the spring season, the weather starts to warm up during these months.
 During these months, all flora and fauna dormant throughout the winter back to life feeding and breeding in the sun-kissed temperatures.
 Temperatures may start increasing from the mid of March and with clear skies, snow mountains will be seen at their best.
-Many trekkers often succeed their expedition at this time.
+Many trekkers often succeed in their expedition at this time.